Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Simulation Results

 To facilitate a direct comparison of computational complexity, Fig.~\ref{time} presents the computational time per channel simulation under varying parameters.
+As illustrated in the figure, several system parameters have a greater impact the computational cost.
+Specifically, the RIS inter-element spacing \(d_{\mathrm{RIS}}\) and the horizontal RIS dimension \(M_h\) affect the scattering matrix \(\mathbf{S}\) that characterizes the MC effect.
+In addition, \(M_h\) directly determines the size of the equivalent dictionary matrix.
+Moreover, an increased number of propagation paths \(L\) or \(J\) leads to higher per-simulation runtime and will affect simulation performance, as further demonstrated in subsequent analysis.
 As shown in the figure, the proposed methods exhibit substantially lower computational complexity compared to the other algorithms.

-Fig.~\ref{fig1} illustrates the NMSE performance as a function of the transmit power, evaluated under two average pilot overhead settings: \(\mathrm{T} = 24\) and \(\mathrm{T} = 16\).
-In the case of \(\mathrm{T} = 24\), the typical user (user~1) is allocated \(\tau_1 = 30\) pilots, while each other user is assigned \(\tau_k = 22\); for \(\mathrm{T} = 16\), \(\tau_1 = 22\) and \(\tau_k = 14\).
+Fig.~\ref{fig1} illustrates the NMSE performance as a function of the transmit power \(p\), evaluated under two average pilot overhead settings: \(\mathrm{T} = 21\) and \(\mathrm{T} = 9\).
+In the case of \(\mathrm{T} = 21\), the typical user (user~1) is allocated \(\tau_1 = 24\) pilots, while each other user is assigned \(\tau_k = 20\); for \(\mathrm{T} = 9\), \(\tau_1 = 12\) and \(\tau_k = 8\).
 The larger allocation to the typical user is intended to mitigate error propagation in the three-stage estimation process.
-The results show that both Proposed1 and Proposed2 achieve a substantial NMSE reduction as \(p\) increases.
-At lower transmit powers, Proposed1 slightly outperforms Proposed2.
+The results show that both Proposed~1 and Proposed~2 achieve a substantial NMSE reduction as \(p\) increases.
+At lower transmit powers, Proposed~1 slightly outperforms Proposed~2.
 In contrast, the Direct-OMP algorithm suffers from high NMSE at low power due to its high-dimensional sparse recovery formulation.
-It only reaches comparable performance to the proposed methods when the transmit power reaches 30 dBm.
+It only reaches comparable performance to the proposed methods when the transmit power reaches \(30\) dBm.
 Therefore, to ensure fair comparisons in subsequent simulations, the transmit power is fixed at \(p = 25\) dBm.
 The SBL method maintains high NMSE across the transmit power range.
-Although it outperforms the MC-unaware baseline, its performance is hindered by the difficulty of accurately estimating noise covariance in RIS-aided system model.
+Its performance is hindered by the difficulty of accurately estimating noise covariance in RIS-aided system model.
 Meanwhile, the MC-unaware methods consistently underperform, further highlighting the importance of modeling MC-awrare in RIS-aided models.